Agilent/yb/README.md

 Disclaimer
 ========
-This is not an official Agilent or Synopsys product.
+This is not an official Agilent product.
 No support is implied.